-This is a truly multi-disciplinary degree.
-The three-year course - or four with combined master’s – blends Salford’s areas of expertise, including mechanical engineering, acoustics, computer science, electronics and robotics.
+This is a truly multi-disciplinary degree, blending Salford’s areas of expertise, including mechanical engineering, acoustics, computer science, electronics and robotics.
 This unique approach enables you to explore a wide range of topics, from vehicle design and AI control systems to ethical risk.
 You’ll get hands-on with our world-class laboratories, plus our new vehicle technology hub, built exclusively for this course.

 - Learn about conventional, electric and autonomous vehicle technologies